We make switching easy

 - You transfer within 30 days of your existing policy’s expiry, and

 - You have served the required waiting periods with the other fund.
 If you've served part of the waiting period, you must serve the remaining period with Latrobe Health before you are eligible to claim.

 If you transfer to Latrobe Health and upgrade your cover, you are entitled to the lower benefits paid by the previous fund or Latrobe Health's closest similar cover until you've served the relevant waiting periods on the upgrades.

 Every health fund requires you to serve waiting periods before you can claim on either your hospital or extras cover.

-You are covered immediately for treatment required as a result of an accident that occurs after you join Latrobe.
+When you join Latrobe Health, you are covered immediately for treatment required as a result of an accident that occurs.
 For all other treatments or services, you must serve a waiting period.
 This is a specified time you must wait after joining before you can claim benefits under your hospital or extras cover.
 These waiting periods apply to new members starting private health cover and to existing members upgrading their cover.

 12 months waiting period applies to: pre-existing conditions (excluding psychiatric, rehabilitation and palliative care), major dental and orthodontic treatment, optical, blood glucose monitors, blood pressure monitors, compressor pumps and nebulisers, hearing aids, C-PAP machines, TENS machines and non-surgically implanted prostheses.